 historical brand wine from Germany.
-For the first time, the "famous women love milk to Worms" was mentioned in 1744.
-At that time this designation could only be used if the grapes grew in the area "as far as the tower of the Liebfrauenkirche casts its shadow".
-This meant the vineyards of the Capuchin monastery "Collegiate Church of Our Lady" in Worms in Rheinhessen, Unfortunately, however, later this geographically narrow term was extended to all Rhine wines and thus the ancestry diluted.
-In the course of Napoleonic Secularization became in 1808 the still preserved part of the monastery and most of the original vineyards of Worms Mayor Peter Joseph Valckenberg (1764-1837) acquired.
+The "famous Lieben Frauen Milch zu Worms" was first mentioned in 1744.
+At that time, this designation could only be used if the grapes grew in the area "as far as the tower of the Liebfrauenkirche cast its shadow".
+This meant the vineyards of the Capuchin monastery "Stiftskirche Liebfrauenkirche" in Worms in Rheinhessen, Unfortunately, however, this geographically narrow term was later extended to all Rhine wines and thus the ancestry diluted.
+In the course of Napoleonic Secularization was the part of the monastery still preserved and most of the original vineyards by the mayor of Worms Peter Joseph in 1808 Valckenberg (1764-1837) acquired.
 By decision of the Worms wine traders, the name was changed to "Liebfrauenstift" in 1908 and later supplemented by "Kirchenstück".
 The historical single location has since been called Wormser Liebfrauenstift-Kirchenstück,

 Liebfrauenmilch was sold all over the world from the middle of the 19th century.
 The predominantly from the beginning Riesling Pressed wine stood for excellent quality until the end of the 19th century and was one of the best and most expensive German wines and also in Europe, which could be found on the drinks menu of the most important banquets.
 Prominent lovers included the poet Charles Dickens (1812-1870) and members of the British royal court.
 The wine from the centerpiece shows one smoky Taste that comes from the debris from the Palatinate War of Succession (1688–1697).
 At that time the rubble from the city was deposited around the Liebfrauenkirche and vineyards were built on it.